LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

    All course work can be completed online, and the program includes an intensive on-site immersion as a capstone.

-Make sure you have read :ref:`common_program_features`.
+.. include:: common_program_features.inc

-In summary, to achieve depth and breadth, students must complete the following:
+Overall, to achieve depth and breadth, Information Technology students must complete the following:

 *   One (1) required course addressing ethical and social issues in the computing field.
 *   Three (3) courses within *one* of the following tracks:
     Enterprise Information Management, Technology Management,
     Information Assurance, or Enterprise Networking.
 *   Six (6) courses or 18 credits that do not need to be in any track.
-They can be any course in the :ref:`general_electives`.
+They can be any course in the general electives.

 Note that you only need three courses in *some* track.
 There is no need to satisfy more than one track.